ldnagel/spatial-r-for-gis-users/README.md

   * Distribution modeling—puts spatial functions (extract raster data to points) and modeling (regression, Random Forest, etc) in one program

 * Geometry cleaning
-  * e.g. detecting and fixing invalid geometries
+  * Detecting and fixing invalid geometries

 * Mapping
   * Generic and advanced functions used to produce figures in R can handle spatial data